zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an iPhone/iPad System Power Integrity & EMI Engineer at Apple Inc., Austin, TX, USA.
-I received my Ph.D. degree in Power Electronics & EMI from the University of Florida in 2023 supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
+I received my Ph.D. degree in Electrical and Computer Engineering from the University of Florida in 2023 supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
 During my Ph.D. study, I worked closely with [Honggang Sheng](https://research.google/people/HonggangSheng/) and [Srikanth Lakshmikanthan](https://www.linkedin.com/in/srikanth-lakshmikanthan-7995478/) at Google Inc. on Google's consumer products (AC/DC power adapters, Wireless chargers, Pixel phones, Earbuds, etc.).
 I was the recipient of the __Best Presentation Award__ from the 2023 IEEE Applied Power Electronics Conference and Exposition (APEC).
 I have over 30 publications in IEEE leading Transactions/Journal/Conference in my 4 years of Ph.D. study.
 My research in power electronics EMI is widely cited and prompted in the IEEE Industrial Electronics Society [Newsletter](https://iten.ieee-ies.org/journal-featured-article/2023/investigation-and-reduction-of-emi-noise-due-to-the-reverse-recovery-currents-of-50-60-hz-diode-rectifiers/) (>10k members all over the world).

 I received my B.Eng. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, China in June 2019.
 During my undergraduate study, I was honored to be awarded "Top-ten Outstanding University Students at Zhejiang University (Lantian Academy) (10/4000+)" in 2017 and "Outstanding Graduates of Zhejiang University" in 2019.